Final date for registration: 1 March

-The opening ceremony in the Archbishop’s Courtyard and West Front meetings are interpreted in Norwegian Sign Language, and there are induction loops which cover most of, or parts of, the large arenas including the Archbishop’s Yard, the west Front of Nidaros Cathedral, Ytre Kongsgård (outside the Archbishop’s Courtyard), the Sparebank1 stage at Torvet (The main Square), Church of Our Lady and Olavshallen.
+The opening ceremony in the Archbishop’s Courtyard and West Front meetings are interpreted in Norwegian Sign Language, and there are induction loops which cover most of, or parts of, the large arenas including the Archbishop’s Yard, the west Front of Nidaros Cathedral, Ytre Kongsgård (outside the Archbishop’s Courtyard), the Sparebank1 stage, Church of Our Lady and Olavshallen.
 There is access for wheelchairs in Nidaros Cathedral, in the Archbishop’s Courtyard, at The West Front of Nidaros Cathedral, Ytre Kongsgård, in Church of Our Lady, at Olavshallen and at the outdoor café in the Archbishop’s Courtyard.

 Companion cards are accepted at all events.

 For evening concerts in the Archbishop’s Courtyard there is a ramp for wheelchairs by the stone steps in front of the bishop´s wing.
 Wheelchair users may bring an escort.
 There is a large screen facing this area, it is possible to buy food and drink and there is a handicap toilet nearby.
 This area can become rather crowded, but every attempt is made organize the space.

 During the day there is a ramp which also makes the café area accessible for heavy electric wheel chairs.

 The right side of the Archbishop’s Courtyard, seen from where the audience is seated, is covered by an induction loop.
 The opening ceremony on Tuesday 28 July at 13:00 is interpreted in Norwegian Sign Language.